 Beef Braciole is one of the perfect dinner ideas for tonight, entertaining guests, or a holiday dinner!
-Flank steak is rolled around tender stuffing, then braised in homemade marinara sauce.
+This Stuffed flank steak is rolled around tender stuffing, then braised in homemade marinara sauce.
 It’s one of our favorite easy Italian recipes!

 What is Beef Braciole?

 Braciole is a classic Italian dish made with a thin cut of meat, most commonly, beef.
 However, there are braciole recipes that use chicken, pork, and even fish.
 If you are a fan of the TV series, Everybody Loves Raymond, you are probably familiar with braciole, as Ray’s mother made the dish regularly.
 Easy Italian recipes are perfect for Sunday dinners, and beef braciole is definitely an easy dinner recipe.

 What is the best cut of beef for braciole?

 Beef braciole tastes best when you can splurge on good quality flank steak or a piece of top round steak.
 It is flattened, so if you use top sirloin, ask your butcher to butterfly it for you.
 You can also use smaller pieces of meat to prepare individual portions of beef braciole.

 What is braciole stuffed with?

 Traditionally, braciole roasts are stuffed with cheese and bread filling.

 However, the recipe is versatile, so if you prefer, stuff it with cooked vegetables, rice, or quinoa.
 Though non-traditional, I think a stuffing of rice pilaf would be delicious!
 Or to make this lower carb you can use this low carb rice pilaf.